dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_prerequisites.md

 ### Docker Compose

-Your virtual machines must have Docker Compose installed and executable.
+Your server or VMs must have Docker Compose installed and executable.

 ### Elastic stack for Docker Compose